 Title (JP): Summer Pockets (サマーポケッツ)

-This review was written based on the Japanese release of the game, and may not reflect changes made to versions released in other regions.
+This review was written based on the Japanese PC release of the game, and may not reflect changes made to other versions.

 Key has a reputation of being a genre-defining developer, and so as Key’s first entirely new full-sized game since 2011’s Rewrite, and the first entirely new full-sized game to actually carry in the vein of other Key games since 2007’s Little Busters, expectations for Summer Pockets were already hard to live up to before it was even released.
 It is thus a relief to be able to say that for the most part, it does.